 - N95 Masks DGSD staff should wear N95 masks whenever performing tasks that could involve raw wastewater where wearing a face shield is not possible.
 During these tasks, protective eyewear should also be worn.
-Inspectors and systems staff should wear N95 masks if they must enter a resident's home. - Clear Face Shields DGSD staff should wear clear face shields whenever performing tasks where raw wastewater could be splashed in the face, mouth, nose or eyes. - Fabric Masks DGSD staff must wear fabric masks any time they are inside of a DGSD building and any time they are outside and cannot maintain a 6 foot social distance from other people.
+Inspectors and systems staff should wear N95 masks if they must enter a resident's home. - Clear Face Shields DGSD staff should wear clear face shields whenever performing tasks where raw wastewater could be splashed in the face, mouth, nose or eyes. - Fabric Masks - During Phases 1-4, Tiers 1-3: All DGSD staff must wear fabric masks any time they are inside of a DGSD building and any time they are outside and cannot maintain a 6 foot social distance from other people.
 A set of five fabric masks have been provided for each employee, however if employees have another fabric mask they prefer they are welcome to wear it at work provided it meets the guidelines set by IDPH.
 Employees are responsible for washing their own fabric face masks at home.
-Washable masks should not be worn more than a day before being laundered. - Note: Fabric masks may be removed in the showers, in order to eat in the lunchrooms, and momentarily while alone and separated from others in order to take a drink. - Disposable Masks Should an employee forget their fabric mask at home, the employee should request a disposable mask from their supervisor.
-Disposable masks should be thrown away after being worn for an eight-hour work day.
+Washable masks should not be worn more than a day before being laundered.
+Note: Fabric masks may be removed in the showers, in order to eat in the lunchrooms, and momentarily while alone and separated from others in order to take a drink.